Kayli/logspub/math.md

   - is an abbreviation for the latin phrase "quod erat demonstrandum" ("that which was to be demonstrated")
   - a notation which is often placed at the end of a mathematical proof to indicate its completion

+- type theory
+  - is a formal system in which every "term" has a "type"
+  - a "type" in type theory has a role similar to a "type" in a programming language as it dictates
+    - operations that can be performed on a term
+    - the possible values variables might be replaced with

 ## set theory